 If you adopt the 100 Mile Diet, what foods would be difficult to get within a 100-mile radius?
 Coffee, chocolate, tropical fruit and certain grains are not generally produced locally.
-Also, areas like Northern Canada have shorter growing seasons, which affect availability of certain foods throughout the year.

 What are the benefits of a farmer's market?
 Where is the closest market?